Ruth Baker Pratt: Death

-Pratt died on August 23, 1965 at the family house and estate, Manor House, Glen Cove, Long Island; she was one day shy of her 88th birthday.
+Pratt died on August 23, 1965, at the family house and estate, Manor House, Glen Cove, Long Island; she was one day shy of her 88th birthday.
 She was interred at the Pratt Family Mausoleum, Old Tappan Road, Glen Cove.

 Descendants

 Through her eldest son John, she was a grandmother of Mary Christy Pratt (1923–1960), who was married to Bayard Cutting Auchincloss (1922–2001), the nephew of U.S. Representative James C. Auchincloss, in 1950, and Ruth Pratt, who in 1962 married U.S. State Department aide, R. Campbell James, a Groton and Yale graduate who was a stepson of architect Harrie T. Lindeberg.
 Through her daughter Phyllis, she was a grandmother of William A. Nitze of Washington, DC, the chairman of Oceana Technologies and Clearpath Technologies, who married Ann Kendall Richards, an independent art dealer.
+She was also, through her daughter Phyllis, the great grandmother of Nicholas Thompson, the CEO of The Atlantic.
 Through her youngest son Edwin, she was a grandmother to singer-songwriter Andy Pratt.